Isocyanide: Toxicity

 While some isocyanides (e.g., cyclohexyl isocyanide) are toxic, others "exhibit no appreciable toxicity for mammals".
 Referring to ethyl isocyanide, toxicological studies in the 1960s at Bayer showed that "oral and subcutaneous doses of 500-5000 mg/kg can be tolerated by mice".

 Synthesis

 Many routes to isocyanides have been developed.

 From formamides

 Commonly, isocyanides are synthesized by dehydration of formamides.
 The formamide can be dehydrated with toluenesulfonyl chloride, phosphorus oxychloride, phosgene, diphosgene, or the Burgess reagent in the presence of a base such as pyridine or triethylamine.
+Modern synthesis also employ the use of triphenylphosphine with iodine.